Texas leads charge as 7 states sue Trump administration to end DACA

 While this coalition of states is suing the Trump administration, the president represents more of an ally than an adversary on immigration policy.

 Trump shares in their staunch opposition to the program.
-Last September, Trump announced that his administration will repeal the program - setting a deadline for Congress to create a legislative fix for the Dreamers by March 5, 2018.
-However, Congress has yet to take up any significant legislation to resolve the issue of DACA and Trump's attempts to end the program has been delayed by multiple legal challenges.
+Last September, Trump announced that his administration will repeal the program - setting a deadline for Congress to create a legislative fix for Dreamers by March 5, 2018.
+However, Congress has yet to take up any significant legislation to resolve the DACA issue and Trump's attempts to end the program have been delayed by multiple legal challenges.

 In January, a federal judge in California issued a nationwide injunction that ordered the federal government to begin accepting DACA renewal applications again.
 And in February, a federal judge in New York issued another preliminary injunction that also blocked Trump's efforts to end the program.